The Link Between Social Relationships and Brain Health: Insights and Strategies

 As we delve deeper into this topic, we’ll next explore the positive effects of strong social connections on brain health.

-We’ll see how friendships, participating in community activities, and having meaningful interactions serve as protective measures against while enriching our lives at multiple levels.
+We’ll see how friendships, participating in community activities, and having meaningful interactions serve as protective measures against neurodegenerative disorders while enriching our lives at multiple levels.

 Positive Effects of Strong Social Connections on Brain Health